 Self-regulation is the ability to understand and manage behaviour and reactions.
 Children start developing it from around 12 months.
-As your child gets older, she’ll be more able to regulate her reactions and calm down when something upsetting happens.
+As your child gets older, they’ll be more able to regulate reactions and calm down when something upsetting happens.
 You’ll see fewer tantrums as a result.

 How to make toddler tantrums less likely